The Edge (radio station): Weekends

-Other weekend slots (after 10 am on Saturdays and 9 am on Sundays) are usually filled by such presenters as Fin Robertson, Raynor Perreau, Jayden King, Luka Campbell, Jesse Williamson, Warwick, Mel and Sean Hill.
+Other weekend slots (after 10 am on Saturdays and 9 am on Sundays) are usually filled by such presenters as Fin Robertson, Raynor Perreau, Luka Campbell, Jesse Williamson, Warwick, Mel and Sean Hill.

 Promotions

 Quit Your Day Job

 Quit Your Day Job returned in November 2019 to find Jono Pryor and Ben Boyce's replacement on The Edge Afternoons with Sharyn Casey, with Pryor and Boyce leaving at the end of 2019 to go to Radio Hauraki (although they were moved to The Hits before starting at Radio Hauraki).
 Jayden King was successful and joined Sharyn for The Edge Afternoons with Sharyn & Jayden in January 2020.

 Desperate Housewives vs Crazy Frog

 Run in September 2005, in order to win $3,000, three mothers and their children had a sit in a caravan while The Crazy Frog played over and over again; in order to win the mother and her child had to stay in the caravan until Axel F from The Crazy Frog had played for 72 hours (around 3000 times).
 There were various complaints about this competition and CYFS actually offered to give the contestant $2,000 if she forfeited from the competition immediately.